 SUNY Geneseo is committed to cultivating a community that respects difference and promotes a sense of inclusion and belonging.
 (For more, read the Community Commitment to Diversity, Equity, and Inclusion.)
 This commitment extends to the language we use in our professional communication.
 The words people use to describe others are often unintentionally but unquestionably based on implicit cultural biases.
 They can be insensitive to cultural differences or exclusionary or offensive to a group of people (based on their ability/disability, race or ethnicity, gender, gender identity, or sexual orientation, etc.).
-This guide is intended to promote greater intentionality and accuracy of language, as well as contribute to an overall climate of inclusion.
+This guide is intended to promote greater intentionality and accuracy of language in print and online communications, as well as contribute to an overall climate of inclusion.

 Abilities and Disabilities

 Refer to a disability only when it’s relevant to the story and when the diagnosis comes from a reputable source, typically a medical professional.

 Ask for a person’s preference when possible.
 Some people prefer the term disabled person.
 Others prefer to emphasize the person first and then the disability:

 - Person with an intellectual (or developmental) disability (or delay)

 Do not use the word normal to describe people without disabilities.

 Avoid words with negative connotations, such as handicapped person, stricken, or victim.
 Use “someone living with ___”, such as someone living with depression or someone who has cerebral palsy.

 People with almost complete vision loss are considered blind or legally blind (20/200 vision).
 Those who have partial sight may prefer the term low vision, limited vision, or visually impaired.
 If possible, ask for a person’s preference.